Frequently Asked Questions:

 - Commuter Card - No Admin Fee: Under this option, you will have a set deduction amount equivalent to the cost of the MTA NYCT 30-Day Unlimited Ride MetroCard, $112 as of 3/3/2013, pre-tax per month.
 You will receive a Commuter Card that can be used to purchase the 30-Day Unlimited Ride MetroCard at NYCT MetroCard vending machines or to enroll in the MTA EasyPayXpress program which supports an unlimited ride MetroCard.
 You can also purchase any qualified transit pass up to the available balance.
 The City will pay the administrative fee of $1.77 per month for this plan.

 [3*] Internal Revenue Code (IRC) section 132(f) sets the monthly limit on qualified transportation fringe benefit.
-Effective 01/01/13 the transportation fringe benefit pre-tax limit is increased to $245/month.
+Effective 01/01/14 the transportation fringe benefit pre-tax limit is decreased to $130/month.

 How is my W-2 affected?